jasonmccreary/blog-posts/2014-11-29-install-apache-php-mysql-mac-os-x-yosemite.md

   - development
   - mysql
   - php
-description: This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X.
+description: "This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
+subheading: "This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
 ---
 I recently upgraded to Mac OS X Yosemite.
 It seems OS X Yosemite makes my original post on [installing Apache, PHP, and MySQL on Mac OS X](/2012/10/install-apache-php-mysql-mac-os-x/) obsolete.
 Specifically, Yosemite includes Apache 2.4.
 This post is a complete update for installing Apache, PHP, and MySQL on Mac OS X Yosemite.